Mycotoxins and Acne: Can Mould Contamination In Coffee, Chocolate and Beer Damage Your Skin?

 Why do we care about mycotoxins?
 Because the single biggest sources are foods contaminated with the moulds that produce them.
 Poor quality coffee, chocolate beer, wine, nuts and beans are all hotbeds of mycotoxins, with cocoa beans, for example, being contaminated during the earliest stages of sun drying on wooden platforms.

 Nearly 100% of acne patients have mycotoxins in their bodies.
-At high levels, mycotoxins are just as dangerous for acne as heavy metals like arsenic or mercury.
+At high levels, mycotoxins are just as dangerous as heavy metals like arsenic or mercury.

 Consider the two most famous mycotoxins:

-Aflatoxin B1 – considered to be the most potent cancer-causing substance on Earth, aflatoxin B1 is classified as a group 1a carcinogen by the International Agency for Research on Cancer (the worst of the worst).
+Aflatoxin B1 – this mycotoxin is classified as a group 1a carcinogen by the International Agency for Research on Cancer (the worst of the worst).
 Impoverished Asians and Africans whose foods are heavily contaminated with aflatoxins have some of the world’s highest liver cancer rates.

 Read Annihilate Your Acne – learn how to clear your skin permanently